glev1/factored-datathon-2024-seed42/README.md

 - **Data Handling**: Packages designed to efficiently manage large volumes of data using Spark.
 - **Data Analysis**: Notebooks and packages for data cleaning, merging, and analysis.
-- **Machine Learning**: Models developed to predict the Goldenstein Scale.
+- **Machine Learning for Goldenstein Scale Prediciton**: Model developed to predict the Goldenstein Scale and delivered via API.
-- **Streamlit Application**: An app that integrates LLM models with Agents, Tools, and RAG to interact with the data.
+- **Streamlit Application**: A Streamlit app that integrates LLM models with Agents, Tools, and RAG to interact with the data.

 ### Infrastructure

 Although this project does not include full infrastructure implementation and only provides a simple local version using Streamlit and Spark, the proposed infrastructure for cloud deployment (using AWS as an example) is outlined below:

 ![Proposed Infrastructure](docs/infrastructure.png)

+Also, for the Goldenstein Scale Prediction model, we delivery an API that contains Authentication and all the required methods to train and predict using our model.

 ## Local Installation